Mavericks vs. Rockets Prediction & Picks - December 22

 Mavericks Performance Insights

-- With 25.4 assists per game, the Mavericks are 22nd in the NBA.
+- This season the Mavericks are ranked 22nd in the league in assists at 25.4 per game.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.